Ebike Oracle

 None are required for a compliant e-bike.
 Tennessee classifies electric bicycles as bicycles, not motor vehicles.
 A bike that exceeds the 750 W cap or the three-class speed limits falls out of the e-bike definition and is regulated as a motor vehicle (moped/motorcycle), which DOES require registration and a license.

-SB 1782 (2026), sponsored by Senate Majority Leader Jack Johnson (R-Franklin), raises the minimum age to operate a Class 3 e-bike from 14 to 16, effective July 1, 2026.
+SB 1782 (2026), sponsored by Senate Majority Leader Jack Johnson (R-Franklin) and signed by Governor Bill Lee in March 2026, raised the minimum age to operate a Class 3 e-bike from 14 to 16, effective 1 July 2026.
 The City of Franklin requested the bill after a rise in youth e-bike injuries.
-Until July 1, 2026 the minimum age remains 14; on and after that date it is 16.
+The change is now in force — a 14- or 15-year-old may no longer operate a Class 3 e-bike, though they may still ride as a passenger.
+SB 1782 also expanded local authority to restrict e-bikes on public paths, greenways, and in state parks.
 The all-ages Class 3 helmet rule is unchanged.

 Per TCA §55-8-307(c):